codebykat/wp-post-by-email/readme.txt

 == Changelog ==

+= 0.9.7 =
+* Refactored Horde includes to autoload class files as needed.

 = 0.9.6 =
 * Added workarounds to support PHP 5.2.
 * Moved admin functions into a separate class.

 = 0.9.5 =
 * Using Horde IMAP library instead of old SquirrelMail class (still assumes POP3 server).
 This fixes a bug where post content was blank, and also lays some groundwork for later SSL/IMAP support.

 = 0.9 =
 * Initial version (straight port from core)